Question

 Answer

-Yes!
-Current students, faculty and staff have access to the New York Times from 1857 to the current (today's) issue.
+Current students, faculty and staff do have access to the New York Times from 1857 to the current issue.

 To access current editions of the New York Times:

-To access issues of the New York Times from before 1980 or supplemental publications (i.e., the New York Times Magazine), use the Journal Holdings tab on the library homepage.
-Search for the newspaper title, then click the title of the search result to see the years covered in each result.
+To access issues of the New York Times from before 1980, search for the New York Times" in the Journal Holdings tab on the library homepage.

 Finding a Specific Day